A lost continent has been found under Europe

-(CNN) — Researchers have discovered Earth’s hidden eighth continent, but it’s not Atlantis.
-They found it while reconstructing the evolution of the Mediterranean region’s complex geology, which rises with mountain ranges and dips with seas from Spain to Iran.
+Researchers have discovered a hidden continent on Earth, but it's not Atlantis.
+They found it while reconstructing the evolution of Mediterranean region's complex geology, which rises with mountain ranges and dips with seas from Spain to Iran.

 The continent is called Greater Adria.
 It's the size of Greenland and it broke off from North Africa, only to be buried under Southern Europe about 140 million years ago.